orange-cloudfoundry/spring-cloud-s3-connectors/README.md

         return this.s3ContextBuilder.getBucketName();
     }

+    /**
+     * blobstore context from jcloud see: https://jclouds.apache.org/guides/aws/ to know how to use */
     @Bean
-    //blobstore context from jcloud see: https://jclouds.apache.org/guides/aws/ to know how to use public BlobStoreContext blobStoreContext() {
+    public BlobStoreContext blobStoreContext() {
         return this.s3ContextBuilder.getContextBuilder().buildView(BlobStoreContext.class);
     }